- UCAS course code

 Cambridge Level 3 Technical Extended Certificate (CTEC)

-Please contact the Academic Department for clarification.
-If you require further clarification about the acceptability of this qualification please contact the Academic Department(s) you plan to apply to.
+If you require further clarification about the acceptability of this qualification, please contact the Admissions Team.

 Access to HE Diploma

-We consider applicants offering Pre-U Principal Subjects, or a mix of Pre-U and A Level subjects, provided a minimum of three distinct subjects overall is taken.
+We also consider applicants offering a mix of Pre-U Principal Subjects and A-Level subjects, provided a minimum of three distinct subjects overall are taken.

 Extended Project Qualification (EPQ)